cjneely10/MetaSanity/FuncSanity.md

 ## FuncSanity type file - Peptidase Annotation

 Peptidase predictions are incorporated into the **FuncSanity** pipeline, which allows users to provide additional information about domain and membrane types.
-The default settings run searches for gram- bacteria, but users may also search for gram+ and archaea.
+The default settings run searches for gram negative bacteria, but users may also search for gram positive bacteria and archaea.
 This info for relevant genomes should be provided in a separate file and passed to `MetaSanity` from the command line using the `-t` flag.
-Pipeline searches can be run with any combination of gram+/- and bacteria/archaea.
+Pipeline searches can be run with any combination of gram +/- and bacteria/archaea.
 The format of this file should include the following info, separated by tabs, with one line per relevant fasta file passed to pipeline:

 <pre><code>[fasta-file]\t[Bacteria/Archaea]\t[gram+/gram-]\n</code></pre>